 The MIC is fabricated from stainless steel and engineered plastics.
-This creates a solid barrier that requires no procedural setbacks or special work zones that are common with laminar flow hoods.
-The MIC can operate as a positive pressure system for the preparation of IV admixtures or as a negative pressure system for the preparation of hazardous drugs.
-The MIC utilizes a recirculating air system and does not require outside venting.
-An airlock allows access to the ISO Class 5 environment.
+The CAI creates a barrier that requires no procedural setbacks or special work zones that are common with laminar flow hoods.
+The MIC-797P is a positive pressure system for the preparation of IV admixtures.
+The MIC-797P utilizes a once through air system.
+An airlock is also an ISO Class 5 environment.
 Manipulations take place through gloves and sleeves, allowing the pharmacist to leave and re-enter the workstation without compromising the ISO Class 5 environment.
 The MIC workstation requires no special wiring, plumbing, or room-air filtration.
 Comfort and efficiency of pharmacy personnel is also achieved by no requirement of goggles or gowning.
 Unlike laminar flow hoods, the MIC is self-contained and can be relocated in minutes.
+The carousel transfer provides a means of moving materials from the airlock into the chamber without operator strain created by excessive reaches.